philo-groves/osbuild/README.md

 Perform the source code build (compile) operation.

-If a Makefile is detected within the project, Make will be executed.
-If a Rust project without a Makefile is detected, Cargo will be executed.
+#### Default Behavior

+1. `compile-source-code`: Build and compile the source code for the project.
+By default, the build procedure supports autodetection for Cargo and Make projects.

 ### Phase 3: Pack

-Perform the packing procedure for compiled source code and related OS assets into an executable format (e.g. ISO).
+Perform the packing procedure for compiled source code and related OS assets into a bootable image format.

+#### Default Behavior

+1. `attach-bootloader`: Attach the configured bootloader to the operating system resources.
+2. `attach-filesystem`: Optionally executes if enabled and configured.
+Attach one or more directories as a filesystem.
+3. `create-bootable-image`: Create a bootable image from the compiled source code, bootloader, and other resources (e.g. static files).
+By default, the image is generated in ISO format.

 ### Phase 4: Run (optional)

 Launch the operating system in a virtual machine.

+#### Default Behavior

+1. `run-virtual-machine`: Run the bootable image in the configured virtual machine.
+By default, all supported virtual machines run within Docker containers, and will not need to be installed on your system.

 ## Feature Progress